uos/rmcl/README.md

 # RMCL

-Software Tools for mobile robot localization in 3D meshes.
+Software Tools for Mobile Robot Localization in 3D Meshes.

 ## Installation

 Dependencies:
 - Download and install [Rmagine](https://github.com/uos/rmagine)
   - Recommended: Install OptiX backend if NVIDIA GPU is available
+- ROS (tested with ROS-noetic)
 - Clone [rmcl_msgs](https://github.com/uos/rmcl_msgs) to your workspace

 Clone this repository into your ROS workspace and build it.